Sunlenca® (lenacapavir)

 aThe LEN dosing schedule included an oral lead-in phase (Day 1: 600 mg; Day 2: 600 mg; Day 8: 300 mg) followed by SUBQ LEN 927 mg (2 × 1.5 mL) on Day 15 and every 6 months (26 weeks) thereafter.

-cThe oral LEN dosing schedule was the following: 600 mg on Day 1, 600 mg on Day 2, and 50 mg on Day 3 and onwards.
+cThe oral LEN dosing schedule was as follows: 600 mg on Day 1, 600 mg on Day 2, and 50 mg on Day 3 and onwards.

 Note: FTC/TAF (200/25 mg), TAF (25 mg), BIC (75 mg), and BIC/FTC/TAF (50/200/25 mg) were administered as daily oral doses.